Go Ad-Free

 Another rarely discussed problem is “discontinuation syndrome.”
 Patients who stop taking gabapentin suddenly may experience severe anxiety, sweating, nausea, insomnia, pain and seizures.

-Another sore point: if the drug is prescribed as an addition to or substitute for opioids for pain.
+These days gabapentin is often prescribed as an addition to, or substitute for, opioids for pain.
 Although it has long been considered free from misuse, evidence is growing that some people do indeed abuse this drug (Clinical Drug Investigation, Aug.
 2017).
 People who take it with an opioid specifically to get high run quadruple the risk of respiratory depression–the main cause of death due to opioids.

 “Gabapentin is widely used in the United States for a number of off-label indications, often as an alternative to opioid therapy.
 Increasing evidence has emerged suggesting that gabapentin may not be as benign as once thought and may be associated with substance abuse in concert with opioids… Reviews on off-label indications such as migraine, fibromyalgia, mental illness, and substance dependence have found modest to no effect on relevant clinical outcomes.”